 This error happens when your network hardware or software runs into errors, so the system prompts you that the Realtek Network Controller was not found.
 If Deep Sleep Mode is enabled Please Plug the Cable.

-How to Fix Realtek Network Controller not Found Error on Windows 10, 8, 7?
+How to Fix Realtek Network Controller not Found Error on Windows 11, 10, 8, and 7?

 - 1: Check the Computer Hardware